JosielMatos/jobs-calc/README.md

 ## 🔖 Layout

 You can view the project layout through [this link](https://www.figma.com/file/s4fytPFbDiSkv4GPSfKaLE/Jobs-Planning).
-It is necessary to have a [Figma](https://figma.com) account to access it.
+Might be necessary a [Figma](https://figma.com) account for full access.

 ## :memo: License